earthstar-project/earthstar/README.md

 ]);

 // Soon you can control who can join, read, and write in a workspace, but details TBD.

-// Soon: you can add metadata on each item to help with querying.
-// This will provide a general-purpose way of querying so apps don't
-// have to index messages themselves.
-/* {
-    format: 'es.1',
-    workspace: 'gardening-pals',
-    key: 'wiki/Strawberry',
-    value: 'Yum.',
-    author: '@author2.ed25519',
-    timestamp: 1503982037239,  // it's microseconds: Date.now()*1000
-    signature: 'xxxxxxxx.sig.ed25519',
-    metadata: {
-        // key-values, any strings
-        'mimetype': 'text',
-        'type': 'wiki',
-        'wiki-category': 'berries',
-        ...
-    },
-} */
 ```
 ----
 ## Details